Friday, August 22, 2025

 My hormones have been running pretty high these last couple of years.
 My tolerance for bullshit is low.
 Call a bitch a bitch—that's my motto now, let the chips fall where they fucking may.
 It just hurts so bad because this town was, at one time, so cool.
 Good herb, fine pussy, low rents and all, or comparatively low compared to now that everyone has moved here.
 The growth is mind-boggling even if the selection of women has improved from very good to excellent.
 Even on what may otherwise be a bad day in River City you can see some really fine hos.

-Swimming at Barton Springs, drinking at Scholz’s, sitting on the Capitol lawn in the twilight of a spring evening, doobie in my hand, that was the old Austin to me.
+Swimming at Barton Springs, drinking at Scholz’s, sitting on the Capitol lawn in the twilight of a spring evening, doobie in my hand, that was the old Austin for me.
 State troopers were too intimidated to say anything, they didn't want to seem like hicks.
-Today you try that shit on the Capitol grounds and you may end up dead.
+Today you try that shit on the Texas Capitol grounds and you may end up dead.

 For me personally the memory of a time is actually mostly audio.
 The de rigueur L.P. for my early years in the World Capital of Live Music was Rumours, you just couldn’t get Fleetwood Mac out of your head, even today "Rhiannon" or "Landslide" playing somewhere can still make me stop and just listen.
 Some of my memories of the old town are visual but most of those came after getting high and technically don't count because tripping is not real.
 Just call me Old School.
 Those were still some of the best times of my life.